pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 This API covers most use cases relatively well, but the main problem is that this API is not fully extensible without involvement of the quantization team:

--  Current API has limitation around expressing quantization intentions for complicated operator patterns such as in the discussion of
+-  This API has limitation around expressing quantization intentions for complicated operator patterns such as in the discussion of
    `Issue-96288 <https://github.com/pytorch/pytorch/issues/96288>`__ to support ``conv add`` fusion.
    Supporting ``conv add`` fusion also requires some changes to current already complicated pattern matching code such as in the
    `PR-97122 <https://github.com/pytorch/pytorch/pull/97122>`__.
--  Current API also has limitation around supporting user's advanced quantization intention to quantize their model.
+-  This API also has limitation around supporting user's advanced quantization intention to quantize their model.
 For example, if backend developer only wants to quantize inputs and outputs when the ``linear`` has a third input, it requires co-work from quantization team and backend developer.
--  Current API uses ``QConfigMapping`` and ``BackendConfig`` as separate object. ``QConfigMapping`` describes user's intention of how they want their model to be quantized. ``BackendConfig`` describes what kind of quantization a backend support.
+-  This API uses ``QConfigMapping`` and ``BackendConfig`` as separate object. ``QConfigMapping`` describes user's intention of how they want their model to be quantized. ``BackendConfig`` describes what kind of quantization a backend support.
-   Currently, ``BackendConfig`` is backend specific, but ``QConfigMapping`` is not.
+   ``BackendConfig`` is backend specific, but ``QConfigMapping`` is not.
 And user can provide a ``QConfigMapping`` that is incompatible with a specific ``BackendConfig``.
 This is not a great UX.
 Ideally, we can structure this better by making both configuration (``QConfigMapping``) and quantization capability (``BackendConfig``) backend specific.
 So there will be less confusion about incompatibilities.
--  Currently, in ``QConfig`` we are exposing observer/fake_quant classes as an object for user to configure quantization.
+-  In ``QConfig``, we are exposing observer/fake_quant classes as an object for user to configure quantization.
    This increases the things that user needs to care about, e.g. not only the ``dtype`` but also how the observation should happen.
 These could potentially be hidden from user to make user interface simpler.